caolonggang/learngit/readme.txt

 Git is a distributed version control system.
-Git is aa free software distributed under the GPL.
+Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
 My stupid boss still prefers SVN.

-Creating a new branch is quick & simple delete "定时达"
+Creating a new branch is quick & simple